oleksandr-troitskyi/insurance-refactor/Readme.md

 ### Coding review resolution
 **It took me around 60-70 minutes to analyze code and write this review.**
-**It might be better to create git repository on github and create real PR with comments and notes, but I decided to not expose this challenge to the web.**

 This PR is not safe to go into production, as here are no unit or functional tests provided, and there are some mistakes where made that breaks program in some cases.